 Scope and Severity

 The report enables you to define the analysis scope: you can select to analyze the global configuration or report on project-related items.
 The scope available to you depends on the level of the View Project permission granted to you.
-Note that the report is not available for archived projects.

 The Server Health analysis also employs the severity rating, depending on the issue impact on the configuration of the system on the whole or an individual project.